klassic/klassic/README.md

-Toys "is" a toy programming language.
+Toys **is** a toy programming language.
 Currently, Toys is a dynamically-typed language.
-Toys has lexically-scoped variables, first-class functions, and so on.
+Toys has:

+* lexically-scoped variables
+* first-class functions
+* here document
+* here expression(new!)
+* etc.

-The name of the language come from "Detective Opera Milky Holmes", which is a Japanese TV animation.
+The name of the language come from "Detective Opera Milky Holmes", a Japanese TV animation.

-Thanks to @kis.